agpt-coder/.github/README.md

 # agpt-coder
-An organization for managing user's AI generated code from codex (temporary name).
+An organization for managing user's AI generated code from AutoGPT's Code Ability.